Occupational Therapy for School-Aged Children in Adelaide

 Supporting Parents And Caregivers

 Every child’s journey has ups and downs, and supporting their growth can be demanding at times.
-Many parents want reassurance that they’re doing the right thing and guidance that feels steady, practical, and achievable.
+Many parents want reassurance that they are doing the right thing, and guidance that feels steady, practical, and achievable.

 Occupational therapy is not just about your child.

-The aim is to help you feel more confident, informed, and supported as you navigate this stage with your child, knowing you don’t have to do it alone.
+The aim is to help you feel more confident, informed, and supported as you navigate this stage with your child, knowing you do not have to do it alone.

 - Clear explanations of what may be impacting your child